kalisio/crisis/docs/gofurther/catalog.md

 In addition, a **floating action button** <i class="las la-chevron-up la-2x"></i> is available in the bottom-right corner to perform some actions.

-:point_right: You manage an organisation ? <tour-link text="Browse the catalog activity components" path="home" :params="{ organisation: 'manager', route: 'catalog-activity' }"/>
+:point_right: You manage an organisation ? <tour-link text="Browse the catalog activity components" path="home" :params="{ organisation: 'manager', route: 'catalog-activity', tourDelay: 2000 }"/>

 ::: details See also
 How to enter into the context of an organisation through the <tour-link text="main menu" path="home" :params="{ tour: 'home' }"/>